The Home Page of Signed, Gain, and Biased Graphs

 - Seventh Edition (PDF, 750 KB), 1999 September 22. vi + 151 pp.

 Copyright ©1996–1999 Thomas Zaslavsky.

 - Eighth Edition (PDF, 1.5 MB), 2012 Sept 6. vi + 340 pp.

 Copyright ©1996–2012 Thomas Zaslavsky.

-- Preliminary Ninth Edition, with internal hyperlinks. vi + 374 pp., in
+- Preliminary Ninth Edition, with internal and (some) external hyperlinks. vi + 426 pp., in

 These are specialized sub-bibliographies for selected subtopics.
 They are not necessarily up to date; each has its preparation date on the title page.